-STEP NINE: Connecting the wires from the pressure switch will be done as follows, connect one wire to the connection on the compressor, and the other wire will be routed along with the liquid hose along the underside of the fender supports and connected to the blue lead you put thru the firewall during the interior installation.
-We've included a bullet and slice connector to make these connections, use a crimp tool to secure these properly (for attachment route, see figure 37).
+STEP NINE: Connect the pressure switch by first connecting one wire to the connection on the compressor, and the other wire will be routed along with the liquid hose along the underside of the fender supports and connected to the blue lead you put thru the firewall during the interior installation (for attachment route, see figure 35).
+We've included a bullet and slice connector to make these connections, use a crimp tool to secure these properly.

 FINAL STEPS: You can now complete this portion of the installation by reinstalling the grill, horns, and latch support in reverse order.
 NOTE: The OEM screws for the hood latch support will hold your new condenser in place, so be sure to fully tighten these during this step.
-Take a look around at your installation and check all fitting and bolts for tightness, check the heater hose clamps for tightness, and make sure nothing is routed in a way to obstruct any moving parts.
+Take a look around at your installation and check all fittings and bolts for tightness, check the heater hose clamps for tightness, and make sure nothing is routed in a way to obstruct any moving parts.

 You can refill the radiator and reconnect the battery at this time.